At this time, Medical Departures is no longer facilitating medical bookings in Malaysia.

 To minimise the impact of any incidents, protect yourself before you leave by taking out comprehensive medical and travel insurance.

-Whilst the national language is officially Malay, English is spoken by many locals due to the country formerly being part of the British Empire.
-Additionally, English is compulsory for all school children and is widely spoken in most establishments of further education.
+While the national language is officially Malay, English is spoken by plenty of locals due to the country formerly being part of the British Empire.
+Additionally, English Language is a compulsory subject for all school children and is widely spoken in most establishments of further education.

 Scratch and Win Scams are rife in Malaysia, so beware if you are told that you have won a prize but are asked for an advance payment in order to make your claim.
 You should also be wary of making card payments in smaller establishments.
 To avoid fraud, stick to using your card in reputable establishments only.

 You should also be aware that if you commit certain illegal offences in Malaysia, you could be subject to more harsh punishments than back home (such as a caning or prison sentence).

 It is also worth noting Malaysia’s very strict anti-narcotic laws.
 Keep any medication that you have in its original packaging and carry a verification note from your doctor to explain that you are on prescription medication.

 Malaysia provides the intrepid tourist with a plethora of tour and expedition opportunities.
 The country has a fascinating history, with a number of historic UNESCO World Heritage Sites to explore.
 Treks are available in the tropical jungle heat, or mountain climbs and walks to explore in the cooler climate of Mount Kinabalu or West Malaysia.
 For the less adventurous, local tours can keep you closer to the comfort of your hotel, while families can enjoy waterparks, mini-safaris, VR gaming and indoor play areas (many of which are found in large shopping malls).